maxim-polyakov/Misa_bot/README.md

     2) tokenizers
           a) The tokenizer for this LSTM model

-  Also architecture contains SistersMemory - general database which contains samples for models' trainings.
+Also architecture contains SistersMemory - general database which contains samples for models' trainings for all chat_bots which hosted in       https://console.neon.tech/.